How Functional Limitations Affect Your Disability Claim

 • whether you have a severe impairment that significantly impacts your daily routine

-• whether your limitations are serious enough to find you medically disabled
+• whether your limitations are serious enough to meet a listed impairment

 • whether your limitations prevent you from doing your past work, and